HectareaGalbis/clith/docs/scribble/reference.md

   (WITH (binding*) declaration* form*)

-  binding    ::= var | ([vars] form)
-  vars       ::= var | (list-var*)
+  binding          ::= ([vars] form) vars             ::= var | (var-with-options*)
-  list-var   ::= var | (var var-option*)
+  var-with-options ::= var | (var var-option*)
   var-option       ::= form

 WITH accepts a list of binding clauses.
-Each binding clause must be a symbol or a list.
-Depending of what the clause is, WITH's behaeviour is different:
+Each binding clause must be a list.
+The variables are optional, so we can as clauses lists with one or two elements:

-  - A symbol: The symbol is bound to NIL.

-      (with (x) ; <- X is bound to NIL
-        ...)

-  - A list with one element: That element is a form that will be evaluated unless it is a WITH expander.
-If it is a with expander defined with DEFWITH, DEFWITH will receive NIL as the list of variables to be bound.
+  - A list with one element: That element is a form that must be a WITH expander defined with DEFWITH.
+    In this case, the WITH expander will receive NIL as the list of variables to be bound.

-      (with (((my-function arg))) ; <- evaluated or expanded ...)
+      (with (((my-function arg))) ; <- expanded using the expansion of my-function ...)

-  - A list with two elements: The first element must be a symbol, a list of symbols to be bound, or a list of symbols with options.
-The second element is a form that will be evaluated or expanded.
+  - A list with two elements: The first element must be a symbol or a list of symbols with or without options.

-      (with ((x 1)                                        ; <- X is bound to 1
-             ((a b c) (values 4 5 6)))                    ; <- A, B and C are bound to 4, 5 and 6 respectively.
+    The second element is a form that must be a WITH expander.

-             ((member1 (myvar member2))  (slots object))  ; <- MEMBER1 and MYVAR are bound with the values from
-                                                               the class members MEMBER1 and MEMBER2 of OBJECT ...)
+      (with (((member1 (myvar member2))  (slots object))  ; <- MEMBER1 and MYVAR are bound with the values from the class members MEMBER1 and MEMBER2 of OBJECT ...)